maryglover/wpu-bio231/bio231-syllabus.md

 ## Data collection (10%)

 As a part of the water quality class project, students will measure a variety of water quality metrics of local streams, both in the field and with lab tests.
-Students are expected to carefully and accurately collect data, record measurements, and make observations.
-Students will be responsible for transportation to field locations, but carpooling will be discussed in class.
+Students are expected to carefully and accurately collect data, record measurements, and make observations. **Students will be responsible for transportation to field locations, but carpooling will be discussed in class.**

 ## Scientific writing (30%)

 A large focus of this course will be reading scientific articles and scientific writing.
 Students will practice scientific writing throughout the semester during data analysis projects both in and out of class.
-Students will practice a variety of scientific writing formats including informative essays for non-experts, scientific reports, infographics with figures, etc. Students will receive regular feedback on writing assignments from peers and instructors.
+The class will include a variety of  writing formats including informative essays for non-experts, scientific reports, and infographics with figures.
+Students will receive regular feedback on writing assignments from peers and instructors.

 ## Data analysis exams (35%)

-To assess data analysis skills, students will have two in class, open note, data analysis exams.
-In the exams, students will be given a dataset which they will analyze and answer questions about.
+To assess data analysis skills, students will have two in-class, open note, data analysis exams.
+Students will be given a dataset which they will analyze and report results.
 With the data, students may be asked to plot, calculate summary statistics, and write conclusions.

 ## Research presentation (15%)